Applied Health and Community Support

 At the University of Tasmania, we’ll help you get the skills you need to pursue a degree.
 We offer a wide range of preparatory and pathway programs, as well as short foundation programs, to assist in the transition to university.

 This stream will introduce you to business principles and practices in health and community services.
-Units will also enhance your skills in leading and managing people, creating more value for customers with lean work practices, and how to design and deliver projects in industry contexts.
+Units will also enhance your skills in leading and managing people, creating more value for organisations with lean work and project management practices, and learning how to design and deliver projects in industry contexts.

 Support Systems and Services (Stream)

-This stream will introduce you to the way in which health, social and community services are organised, integrated, funded and governed in Australia.
-Units will enhance your knowledge of regulatory systems that govern service delivery, reporting and industry accreditation, as well as the foundations of mental health for individuals, families and communities, and contemporary disability practices.
+o This stream will introduce you to the way in which health, social and community services are organised, integrated, funded and governed in Australia.
+Units will enhance your knowledge of regulatory systems that govern service delivery, reporting and industry accreditation, as well as the foundations of wellbeing for individuals, families and communities, and contemporary sector practices.

 Associate Degree Applied Health and Community Support (200 credit points)

 As part of your Associate Degree in Applied Health and Community Support, you will complete eight core units designed to broaden your knowledge of health services and the community.